omgnetwork/omg-js/packages/integration-tests/README.md

 ## Running Tests

 There are 3 options to run the test suite
-1. The quickest option is to run them in parallel using `npm run prallel-test`
+1. The quickest option is to run them in parallel using `npm run parallel-test`.
 2. The slowest option is to run them in sequence using `npm run sequence-test`
-3. Running tests flagged with the `ci-enabled` flag is done by `npm run ci-test`
+3. Running tests flagged with the `ci-enabled` flag is done by `npm run ci-test`.
+This is run in sequence.

+## Returning Test Funds

+Each test file uses its own dedicated faucet (identified by the FAUCET_SALT defined in your test config).
+If you need to return these funds back to the fund account, you can run `npm run cleanup-faucets`.

+*Childchain funds will be returned to the fundAccount's childchain account.

+Note that some funds may fail to be returned:
+1. Not having enough balance to cover transaction gas costs
+2. Not having an ETH UTXO to cover fees on the childchain

 ## Important